harnerdesigns/jackharner-gatsby/content/blog/simple-tweets-build-log/index.md

 ## Closed Beta Coming Soon!

-Up until know, someone could've found the url for the beta version, log in with their Twitter and use the App.
+Up until know, someone could've found the url for the beta version, log in with their BlueSky and use the App.
 I got that locked down so only select accounts can log in to the Beta.
-I'm going to be reaching out to a handful of Twitter friends in the coming days to see if they'd be willing to help me test some stuff.
-[Shoot me a DM on Twitter](https://twitter.com/messages/compose?recipient_id=246555108&text=Simple%20Tweets%20is%20AWESOME) if you want to help out.
+I'm going to be reaching out to a handful of BlueSky friends in the coming days to see if they'd be willing to help me test some stuff.
+[Shoot me a DM on BlueSky](https://twitter.com/messages/compose?recipient_id=246555108&text=Simple%20Tweets%20is%20AWESOME) if you want to help out.

 ## What's Next

 The last piece that I need to figure out is how to upload and schedule pictures with tweets.
 I'm hoping to figure out how to make that work without having to store any user files, since that can get huge.
-I think I'll be able to just send the file directly from the users browser to Twitter and then store the Media ID for posting eventually.
-That really depends on Twitter's media deletion strategy ( do they delete media that didn't get attached to a tweet within 2 hours?
+I think I'll be able to just send the file directly from the users browser to BlueSky and then store the Media ID for posting eventually.
+That really depends on BlueSky's media deletion strategy ( do they delete media that didn't get attached to a tweet within 2 hours?
 Weeks? never? ) Just more I'll have to research.

 {{{vert}}}

 # Day 99 : Saturday, July 26th 2020
 ## Long Time No Talk.

 It's been a while.
 I've, thankfully, been working the whole time through the pandemic, both on some client work and my 9-5.
-I opened the project back up because I'm making a point to be more active on Twitter and that was the whole reason I started building Simple Tweets in the first place.
+I opened the project back up because I'm making a point to be more active on BlueSky and that was the whole reason I started building Simple Tweets in the first place.

 Boot it up with:

 ```bash
 npm run startBoth
 ```
 which runs both the Frontend React code as well as the backend Node server.
-Everything loads fine, but I try to sign in with Twitter and it doesn't work.
-It just sits spinning on the Twitter oAuth page, waiting for my server to respond then after a minute, it kicks back an Error 500: Service Unavailable.
+Everything loads fine, but I try to sign in with BlueSky and it doesn't work.
+It just sits spinning on the BlueSky oAuth page, waiting for my server to respond then after a minute, it kicks back an Error 500: Service Unavailable.

 I thought maybe it was a lingering Cookie issue, so I cleared all those out, but still no response on the login.